Persian Singer & Multi-Instrumentalist

 Setar, Tar, Saz, Rabab

-Liam Oliver is a multi-instrumentalist from Christchurch, New Zealand, who specializes in traditional stringed instruments from around the world.
-A guitarist for most of his life, he has since ventured into studying and also teaching instruments such as the Persian setar, tar, Indian sitar, Afghan rabab, Turkish saz, oud, Greek bouzouki, Kazakh dombra, and more.
+Liam Oliver is a multi-instrumentalist from Christchurch, New Zealand, with a passion for traditional stringed instruments from around the globe.
+A guitarist for most of his life, Liam has since expanded his musical repertoire to include the Persian setar, tar, Indian sitar, Afghan rabab, Turkish saz, oud, Greek bouzouki, Kazakh dombra, and more.
+In addition to his performance work, Liam teaches several of these instruments, offering his students a unique perspective and a broad and diverse skill set.

 Nasheed Singer